Creekside Therapy — Pediatric Occupational Therapy, Outside

 Why therapy outside.

 Fluorescent lights, plastic mats, and pre-printed worksheets don't match how children are wired to learn.
 Nature does.
+The uneven ground, the weight of a rock, the challenge of a small hill.
+These are not distractions.
+They're the therapy.

 — 01

-Nature as the method
+Nature as the Method

 — 02